What Are the Oregon Motorcycle Laws Every Rider Should Know?

 Proper Operating Equipment

 It is against the law to operate a motorcycle that does not have all the required equipment.
 A motorcycle must have a white front light that the rider keeps illuminated at all times.
 This can be a headlight or daytime running light.
 They also need at least one rear red taillight and red stop lamp, along with one red reflector on the rear and a white license plate light.
 All motorcycles must have at least one rear-view mirror and a working horn.

 If the motorcycle is model year 1973 or older, it does not need turn signal lights.
 Newer motorcycles, however, must have working turn signals.
 All wheels should have fenders.
 The exhaust system should be in good working order and keep noise levels below the Department of Environmental Quality standards.
 It is the motorcyclist’s duty to inspect and maintain the vehicle, and to make sure it is in good roadway condition.

 Motorcyclists must obey all applicable road and traffic laws, as if they were driving regular motor vehicles.
 Motorcyclists cannot share lanes with motor vehicles or ride between lanes (lane split).
 They can ride two abreast with another motorcycle, however.
 Motorcyclists have to follow all traffic signs, signals, and stoplights.
 They must yield the right-of-way to drivers, bicyclists, and pedestrians when applicable.
 They must obey all speed limits and come to complete stops before making turns.
 Breaking any of the state’s traffic laws could result in liability for a resultant accident.
-Speak to an attorney if you get into an accident as a motorcyclist in Oregon.
+Speak to a Portland personal injury attorney if you get into an accident as a motorcyclist in Oregon.